sntioudis/papreca/documentation/commands.md

 and bonded to another atom whose z-coordinate is 29, then, both atoms will be deleted.
 Bonded atoms are deleted to prevent "bond atoms missing from proc %d" errors (see [LAMMPS documentation page](https://www.afs.enea.it/software/lammps/doc17/html/Section_errors.html)) within the MD stage of %PAPRECA run.
 If the "max" keyword is used, then the maximum number of atoms that can be deleted at once becomes "N".

-For style "LAMMPS_region" a wrapper (see deleteAtomsInBoxRegion()) around the [region](https://docs.lammps.org/region.html) and [delete_atoms](https://docs.lammps.org/delete_atoms.html) commands is used to delete atoms above the deletion height.
+For style "LAMMPS_region" a wrapper (see deleteAtomsInBoxRegion()) around the [region](https://docs.lammps.org/region.html) and [delete_atoms](https://docs.lammps.org/delete_atoms.html) commands are used to delete atoms above the deletion height.
 Note that, unlike the "gather_all" and "gather_local" styles, the "LAMMPS_region" style will simply delete all bonded interactions (i.e., bond, angles, dihedrals, and impropers) associated with the deleted atoms, but not the bonded atoms to deleted atoms.
-Consider This as it may lead to instabilities to do sudden energy change.
+Consider This as it may lead to instabilities to do sudden system energy change.

 > **Note:**
-> Prior to using this command you must set up a height calculation for your %PAPRECA simulation (i.e., a \ref height_calculation command must be present in your %PAPRECA above the current command line).
+> Prior to using this command you must set up a height calculation for your %PAPRECA simulation (i.e., a \ref height_calculation must be present in your %PAPRECA above the current command line).

 \subsection desorb_default Default